-If you could taste my memory of childhood birthdays it would taste like white cloud frosting.
+If you could taste my memory of childhood birthdays, it would taste like white cloud icing.
 My mom made many Devil’s Food cakes paired with this icing, always topped with a lovely coat of sprinkles.
 When I think of birthday cake, I think of this recipe.

 I am always surprised at how many people have never had this icing!
 I feel as though it’s my gift to humanity to share this recipe.
 I always get lots of compliments and lots of questions.
-This is one of my favorite frosting to add to cupcakes for a thank you gift or to put on top of sheet cake for a gathering.
+White cloud icing is one of my favorite frostings to add to cupcakes for a thank you gift or to put on top of sheet cake for a gathering.
 I try to share the love whenever possible!
 Lots of people ask me what it is made of, many assuming that Marshmallow Fluff is involved.
 It has an incredible light and springy texture that is reminiscent of a marshmallow, but the flavor is much better in my opinion.
-It has a clean and bright flavor; like sugar and vanilla and that’s about it.
+It has a clean and bright flavor, like sugar and vanilla and that’s about it.

-Make this as soon as you can.
+Make this white cloud icing as soon as you can.
 It’s just so fun!
 I prefer it on any form of Devil’s Food cake, with sprinkles.
 Lots of sprinkles.

 - 2 egg whites, at room temperature

 - ¼ tsp. salt